Swiss prioritise old and sick in battle against coronavirus

 Until now, the main goal of the Swiss effort was to identify people as early as possible, track the path of transmission and stop further transmission.

 The number of cases rose again on Friday, with canton Thurgau also reporting its first case.
-The Federal Office of Public Health said diagnosed cases had reached 210.
+The Federal Office of Public Health said diagnosed cases had reached 210 (cantons use different criteria which accounts for the discrepancies in number of cases reported by them).

 “We are at the start of an infection wave,” the health minister Alain Berset told reporters at a press conference on Friday.